NavidRohim/JMWS/README.md

 Current bugs in this beta;
 - ~~waypoints made while the server has JMWS disabled will not be added to the server once re-enabled.~~
+- Events are fucked, internal server getting client events and shit like that.
+Will have to fix the problem deeper